 NZXT might be more popular for their cases, but they are no slouches in the RGB case fan department either.
 In fact, their Aer fans deliver some of the highest CFM featured on this guide.

 Each Aer fan consists of winglet-tip blades that optimize airflow, thus doing a brilliant job of pumping sufficient air into your system.
 Furthermore, these fans use fluid dynamic bearings to reduce friction, meaning near-silent operations.
 Unfortunately, they only feature one RGB loop.
 However, it's designed uniquely to produce some great aesthetics.

-These fans require a controller or an NZXT "i" case for the lighting to work, which is a bit inconvenient if your only need one of these.
-The HUE 2 lighting controller, however, allows you to connect and sync up to five fans, producing the ultimate RGB light show.
+These fans require a controller or an NZXT "i" case for the lighting to work, which is inconvenient if you only need one of these.
+However, the HUE 2 lighting controller allows you to connect and sync up to five fans, producing the ultimate RGB light show.
 It's worth then mentioning that the Aer RGB 2 fans can be bought individually, in a dual or a triple pack.

 - 1.RGB Case Fan: Unlimited color transformation, One key to change RGB color.

 - 2.High Airflow: 120 mm fan tuned for high-airflow and large volume cooling.